(Updated 9 July 2020)

-Employers normally need to provide a written statement of the main terms and conditions within two months of their start date.
-The law sets out the minimum information that must be provided, such as job title or description; location; pay; hours; holiday; notice period.
-Together with details of where to access information such as disciplinary and grievance procedures, pensions and pension schemes, sick pay arrangements.
+Employers now need to provide a written statement of the main terms and conditions before the individual’s start date.
+The law sets out the minimum information that must be provided, such as job title or description; location; pay; benefits; hours; holiday; notice period, training entitlements and requirements.
+They must also receive details of where to access information such as disciplinary and grievance procedures, pensions and pension schemes, sick pay arrangements.
 Most employers choose to cover all this, along with other terms of employment and company rules and policies, in a contract and employee handbook.

 What are the core minimum terms?

-If you are employing staff in the UK they have a legal minimum entitlement to a number of key benefits, although employers may voluntarily provide enhanced contractual rights.
+If you are employing people in the UK they have a legal minimum entitlement to a number of key benefits, although employers may voluntarily provide enhanced contractual rights.